bhuvanchopra/python/README.md

+Docstring for python file "dict_invert.py":

+This python file contains a programme of a function called dict_invert which takes in a dictionary with immutable values and returns the inverse of the dictionary.
+The inverse of a dictionary d is another dictionary whose keys are the unique dictionary values in d.
+The value for a key in the inverse dictionary is a sorted list (increasing order) of all keys in d that have the same value in d.

 Docstring for python file "triangular.py":

 This python file contains a programme that takes an integer as an input and returns True